zeroc-ice/ice-demos/js/Glacier2/simpleChat/README.md

 configuration.
 You need to change the `Glacier2.Client.Endpoints` property in `config.glacier2` and the `Ice.Default.Router` property in `config.client`.
-In all cases you must set the host parameter of the `-h host` endpoint option to the actual parameter with the actual external address of the machine on which glacier2router is running.
+In all cases you must set the host parameter of the `-h host` endpoint option to the actual external address of the machine on which glacier2router is running.

 [1]: https://doc.zeroc.com/ice/3.7/ice-services/glacier2/getting-started-with-glacier2